aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 You’ve just created an Ionic 4 and Angular 6 project using the Ionic CLI!

-In the next step, you will be cloud-enabling your application using AWS.
+In the next step, you will cloud-enable your application using AWS services.

 # Part 2: Working with Amplify CLI

-This section will introduce you to Amplify CLI and you'll learn how to create backend resources for your Ionic app.
+This section will introduce you to Amplify CLI, and you'll learn how to create backend resources for your Ionic app.
 The Amplify CLI is a command line tool that allows you to generate AWS resources and connect them to your application quickly.

 ## Install and Configure AWS Amplify

-Before start, please be sure that you have installed the Amplify CLI and client libraries by visiting [AWS Amplify JavaScript Installation Guide]({%if jekyll.environment == 'production'%}{{site.amplify.docs_baseurl}}{%endif%}/js/start?platform=angular&ref_url=/amplify-js/media/tutorials/building-ionic-4-apps&ref_content={{"Tutorial: Building Ionic 4 apps with AWS Amplify" | uri_escape }}&ref_content_section=creating-aws-resources-with-the-cli).
+Before start, please be sure that you have installed the Amplify CLI and client libraries by visiting [AWS Amplify JavaScript Getting Started Guide]({%if jekyll.environment == 'production'%}{{site.amplify.docs_baseurl}}{%endif%}/js/start?platform=ionic&ref_url=/amplify-js/media/tutorials/building-ionic-4-apps&ref_content={{"Tutorial: Building Ionic 4 apps with AWS Amplify" | uri_escape }}&ref_content_section=creating-aws-resources-with-the-cli).
 {: .callout .callout--action}

 **When you are done with the installation**, you can continue with the next step in the tutorial.